AbdoAarab/GraphicsRobotSim/README.md

 You will need the following software installed on your computer to run this project:

 - A C++ compiler (e.g. g++)
-- The Graphics.h library (Follow this [link](https://github.com/ullaskunder3/Solution-to-graphics.h) to install the library
+- The Graphics.h library

 ### Installing
+Follow this [tutorial](https://github.com/ullaskunder3/Solution-to-graphics.h) to install the Graphics.h library on your computer.

 Clone the repository to your local machine: